gnur/dekeijzer.xyz/content/about.md

 # about Erwin de Keijzer

-Erwin is a DevOps Engineer at TrueFullstaq.
+Erwin is a Principal Consultant at TrueFullstaq.
 He loves educating people what it means to build cloud native applications (and it's not just using the "cloud").
 Using the Cloud Native landscape to make application delivery and lifecycle simple and reliable.
-At home he is always looking for sidequests; monitoring his power usage to send notifications when his washing machine is done, connecting the garage door to the internet (securely) and adding music to his elevator are just a few examples.
+At home he is always looking for sidequests; monitoring his power usage to send notifications when his washing machine is done, connecting the garage door to the internet (securely) and adding music to his (in house) elevator are just a few examples.
 His experience makes him a very practical engineer, finding the simple solution is more important than having a modern, shiny solution.

 [dekeijzer.xyz](https://dekeijzer.xyz) is a gathering of ideas, sidequests and a basic approximation of a portfolio / resume.